 There's also some overclocking potential with the 2600.
 All Ryzen CPUs are multiplier unlocked, but the X-series parts often perform nearly as fast without overclocking.
 Because the 2600 has lower starting clocks, you can still typically hit 4.0GHz on all cores (and maybe a bit more), making up for any deficit.

 At the budget end of the CPU spectrum, there are many options.
 The Ryzen 5 3400G is the true budget gaming solution, however, in that it includes relatively potent integrated graphics.
 For $10 more than the 2600, you get the equivalent of an $80 graphics card.
 Yeah, you lose a couple of CPU cores in the process, but it's a reasonable compromise.
-(If you're planning on using a dedicated GPU, though, stick with the 2600.)
+If you're planning on using a dedicated GPU, though, we'd recommend you stick with the 2600, because it also limits the PCIe lanes to your discrete graphics card.

 Just make sure the motherboard you buy includes the requisite HDMI and/or DisplayPort outputs.
 Many X470/X570 boards skip those ports, as the other Ryzen CPUs lack integrated graphics.
 Your best bet is an inexpensive B450 board, which should have everything you need.